Internationalist Books: Projects/Events

-Volunteers are involved in a number of projects which operate from the Internationalist.
-The bookstore is the headquarters for the Internationalist Prison Books Collective, a prisoner support group serving inmates throughout the Southeastern United States.
+Volunteers were involved in a number of projects which operate from the Internationalist.
+The bookstore was the headquarters for the Internationalist Prison Books Collective, a prisoner support group serving inmates throughout the Southeastern United States.
 The Internationalist was formerly the headquarters for North Carolina Indymedia.
-The bookstore houses a radical lending library.
-The Internationalist also serves as the hub for anti-war organizing throughout the Triangle, frequently sending busloads of protesters to Washington, D.C.
+The bookstore housed a radical lending library.
+The Internationalist also served as the hub for anti-war organizing throughout the Triangle, including having sent busloads of protesters to Washington, D.C.
 The center sponsors the annual Carrboro Book Fair, the "Against the Grain" series, the Desert City Poetry Series, and the annual Bob Sheldon Award.
-In addition, the bookstore frequently plays host to a number of readings and events by authors and artists such as Inga Muscio, Michelle Tea, Timothy Tyson, and Reverend Billy of the Church of Stop Shopping.
-The center also hosts a Trans Discussion Group sponsored by the North Carolina Harm Reduction Coalition twice a month.
+In addition, the bookstore frequently played host to a number of readings and events by authors and artists such as Inga Muscio, Michelle Tea, Timothy Tyson, and Reverend Billy of the Church of Stop Shopping.
+The center also hosted a twice-monthly Trans Discussion Group sponsored by the North Carolina Harm Reduction Coalition.